Descriptions of Events

 Workshop:

-Fantasia Fair Follies
+Fabulous Fantasia Fair Follies

-Rhonda Williams & Nick Greiner
+Erin Daily & Nick Greiner

 Come see some of the community’s brightest new talents, both professional and amateur, in this charity fund-raising cabaret and talent show.
+For more information, please see the Follies page earlier in this guide on page 39.

 For more information, please see the Follies page.